voltrevo/one-to-one-screen-annotations-sample-apps/JS/README.md

 * **[opentok-annotation.js](./opentok.js-ss-annotation/src/acc-pack-annotation.js)**: This contains the constructor for the annotation component used over video or a shared screen.
 In the sample application build process, opentok-annotation.js (this file) and opentok-screen-sharing.js are combined into the screenshare-annotation-acc-pack.js.

 * **[opentok-screensharing.js](./opentok.js-ss-annotation/src/opentok-screen-sharing.js)**: This contains the constructor for the screen sharing component.
 In the sample application build process, opentok-annotation.js and opentok-screensharing.js  (this file) are combined into the screenshare-annotation-acc-pack.js.
-* **[screenshare-annotation-acc-pack.js](./sample-app/public/js/components/screenshare-annotation-acc-pack.js)**: _(Available only in the Screensharing with Annotations Accelerator Pack)._ Defines the annotation component that can be used with screen sharing, the screensharing component, and the one-to-one communication layer used in the sample application.
+* **[screenshare-annotation-acc-pack.js](./sample-app/public/js/components/screenshare-annotation-acc-pack.js)**: _(Available only in the Screensharing with Annotations Sample)._ Defines the annotation component that can be used with screen sharing, the screensharing component, and the one-to-one communication layer used in the sample application.
 Both the publisher and subscriber can annotate the shared screen.

 * **[CSS files](./sample-app/public/css)**: Defines the client UI style.